UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * a noun or adjective that identifies residents of a particular place (e.g., Bayerische)
   * a preposition that identifies the origin of a person (in, aus, zu not in)
   * names of noble families if the name is related to a location (e.g., von Solms-Lych)
+  * if locations are separable, they are annotated individually: see example
+  * if two locations are not separable, they are annotated together (e.g., Rahm⸗Reg.⸗Bez.
+Düſſeldorf)
+#### specific heuristics for Person Components
+* COMP.func: both civilian and military doctors are annotated as COMP.func

 #### Tricky cases for Person